JuliaAI/MLJ.jl/doc/adding_new_models.md

 dimension matching checks or to call `clean!` on the model; MLJ will carry out such checks.

-The method `fit` should never alter hyperparameter values.
-If the package is able to suggest better hyperparameters, as a byproduct of training, return these in the report field.
+The method `fit` should never alter hyper-parameter values.
+If the package is able to suggest better hyper-parameters, as a byproduct of training, return these in the report field.

 The `verbosity` level (0 for silent) is for passing to learning algorithm itself.
-The `fit` method should generally avoid doing its own logging.
+A `fit` method wrapping such an algorithm should generally avoid doing any of its own logging.

 ````julia
 yhat = MLJ.predict(model::SomeSupervisedModelType, fitresult, Xnew)